 Is a picture in your slideshow missing something, but you aren’t sure what?
-While images can be beneficial for the purposes of a presentation, then image that you currently have might not be what you want.
+While images or learning how to draw on Google Slides can be beneficial for the purposes of a presentation, the image that you currently have might not be what you want.
 You may have considered editing the picture, but that can be time-consuming and involve software that isn’t easy to use.

 Fortunately Google Slides offers a few tools that can help you out.
 One of these options will let you select from a handful of different “recolored” options that swap out some of the original image’s colors.
 Our tutorial below will show you how to find and apply this change so that you can see if it improves the look of your slide.